jscottsmith/damn-that-television/src/content/resume/resume-content.md

 **_Senior Web Engineer_**

 Full-stack test-driven React development for GumGum's core products to support their computer vision advertising business.
 Working in an agile environment developing and deploying new features each sprint, managing product releases or hotfixes, providing mentoring and guidance to team contributors, and reviewing all downstream code through PR workflows.
-Additionally, contributing in the development of Gumdrops, GumGum's open sourced React component UI library that is shared across products to streamline development.
+Additional responsibilities include demoing products to the company and stakeholders, interviewing engineer and design candidates, writing and contributing to GumGum's tech blog, attending meetups or community events, and contributing to the development of Gumdrops, GumGum's open sourced React component UI library.

 2017–Present